sst/guide/_chapters/render-the-note-form.md

 ref: render-the-note-form
 ---

-Now that our container loads a note on `componentDidMount`, let's go ahead and render the form that we'll use to edit it.
+Now that our container loads a note using the 'useEffect()' method, let's go ahead and render the form that we'll use to edit it.

 <img class="code-marker" src="/assets/s.png" />Replace our placeholder `return` statement in `src/containers/Notes.js` with the following.